 Save the projector configuration to a profile so you can revert to those saved settings any time.
 You can save up to 10 projector profiles.

-- 1. Configure the projector settings you want to save to the profile. - 2.
-Select MENU > Admin > Projector Profiles. - 3.
-Select an empty profile. - 4.
-Next to New Profile, select Create. - 5.
-In the dialog, enter a new profile name. - 6.
-Select Save.
+- 1. Configure the projector settings you want to save to the profile.

+- 2. Select MENU > Admin > Projector Profiles.

+- 3. Select an empty profile.

+- 4. Select New Profile.

+- 5. Select Save.

 Importing a projector profile